16. The Black Country

 Changes in who organises our care

 The STP includes the development of two multispeciality community providers (MCPs) in Dudley and Sandwell and West Birmingham, however the aim is to explore the use of this model across the whole population by April 2019, including in Walsall and Wolverhampton.
+In June 2017, a 15-year MCP contract worth £5 billion was advertised by Dudley CCG and Dudley Metropolitan Council.

 What are the proposed aims of the STP?